 Phoenix Pigeon Removal and Prevention

 As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including Phoenix Pigeons.
 Contact us today for your FREE CONSULTATION!

 Phoenix Pigeon Removal Information

 For Phoenix pigeon removal services, call Atomic Pest Control.
-While pigeons seem harmless at first glance, they create a heath hazard and destroy property though their nesting habits.
+While pigeons seem harmless at first glance, they create a health hazard and destroy property though their nesting habits.
 Most of the risk and property damage occurs around the areas they nest.
-Typically pigeons will find holes in walls and eves and build a small nest.
-Unfortunately, bird feces accumulate everywhere they roost: roofs, fences, patios, outdoor furniture and fixtures – no place is safe.
+Typically, pigeons will find holes in walls and eves and build a small nest.
+Unfortunately, bird feces accumulate everywhere they roost roofs, fences, patios, outdoor furniture, and fixtures – no place is safe.
 In addition to being disgusting, bird feces will ruin every surface on which it accumulates because of the acidic content.
 If you need help with your Phoenix pigeon problem, give Atomic Pest Control a call.

 The pigeon was introduced to the United States as a domesticated bird from the European Rock Dove.
 Many of the birds escaped and began forming into wild populations.
 Today, the pigeon is the most severe bird pest to the human population.